sparkhound772/basic-banking-system/README.md

 The program was a part of a Java course.
 Detailed specifications were given for the classes and methods and their various functionalities that they should have.

-The exact method declarations were provided beforehand as well as some version of the following lines in Account.java:
+The exact method declarations were provided beforehand, but not their bodies except for some version of the following lines in Account.java:

 72, 81-83 for number and language formatting.
 18-19, 21, 31-32 for creating unique accounts.